angulardart/angular/CONTRIBUTING.md

   closed PR that relates to your submission.
 You don't want to duplicate effort.
 * Please sign our [Contributor License Agreement (CLA)](#cla) before sending PRs.
 We cannot accept code without this.

+As [mentioned above](#feature), Pull Request should generally be small in scope.
+Anything more complex should start as an issue instead.
+Some examples of types of pull requests that are immediately helpful:

+* Fixing a bug without changing the public API.
+* Fixing or improving documentation.

+#### Merging pull requests

+Due to the fact that AngularDart is developed as a subset of Google's internal codebase (which is automatically synced to the public GitHub repository), we are unable to merge pull requests directly into the master branch.
+Instead, once a pull request is ready for merging, we'll make the appropriate changes in the internal codebase and, when the change is synced out, give the pull request author credit for the commit.

 ## <a name="cla"></a> Signing the CLA